greyhole quits when not configured properly - better if it not did

 imo only installed services should be on that particular page, it eliminates clutter if nothing else

-#2 Updated by gboudreau about 11 years ago
+#2 Updated by gboudreau over 11 years ago

 As discussed by email: That's an Amahi issue, it should be fixed in Amahi... not Greyhole.

 Example: Try to remove a required conf option from httpd.conf, and then try to start it.
 It will do the exact same thing GH does now: die, and give an error message as to why.
 The monit will try to restart it over and over.

 Either you don't include GH in monit, or you don't start it on boot, until the user configures both the storage pool and checks at least one share.
 The rails code that restarts greyhole on config change is a nice place to hook this.